 In the 2011 academic year, 60% of public school learners were in no-fee schools; these are schools declared poor, located in poverty-stricken areas, and learners are exempt from paying school fees.
 The "No-Fee Schools" are part of the DBE policy aimed at improving education access for poor learners.
-Most of these http://www.mrc.ac.za/crime/Chapter7.pdf, retrieved May 2016
+Most of these

-Finkelhor, D., Turner, H., Ormrod, R., Hamby, S., &Kracke, S. (2009).
+10 Finkelhor, D., Turner, H., Ormrod, R., Hamby, S., &Kracke, S. (2009).
 Children's exposure to violence: A comprehensive national survey.
 US Department of Justice, Office of Justice Programs, Office of Juvenile Justice and Delinquency Prevention.